Sheffield Blitz: 15 December raid

-The main raid was carried out by 50 Heinkel 111s and 11 Dornier 17s.
-The raid finished at 10:15 pm.
+The main raid was carried out by 50 Heinkel 111s and 11 Dornier 17s, and finished at 10:15 pm.
 Many steelworks received hits, including Hadfields, Brown Bayleys and Steel, Peech and Tozer Ltd, although the damage was not serious enough to affect production.

 Aftermath

 In total over 660 people were killed, 1,500 injured and 40,000 made homeless.
-3,000 homes were demolished with a further 3,000 badly damaged.
+3,000 homes were demolished, with a further 3,000 badly damaged.
 A total of 78,000 homes received damage.
 Six George Medals were awarded to citizens of Sheffield for their bravery during the raids.
 134 victims of the raids were buried in a communal grave in City Road Cemetery.

 King George VI and Queen Elizabeth toured the city soon after the raids to inspect the damage and boost morale amongst survivors.
 Prime Minister Winston Churchill also toured the blitzed city, speaking through loudspeakers to a 20,000-strong crowd in Town Hall Square and giving his signature 'V' for 'Victory' V sign.

 Stage play

-Operation Crucible a play about the Sheffield Blitz by Kieran Knowles, has been performed in London, Sheffield and New York.
+Operation Crucible, a play about the Sheffield Blitz by Kieran Knowles, has been performed in London, Sheffield and New York.